Skip to main content

 Learn to embrace the radical emerging shifts in the way we work to become a high-performing human resource manager in this industry-accredited hands-on course.

 Building a team with the right people is critical to the success of any business.
-The Master of Human Resource management provides you with the knowledge to effectively lead people in a rapidly-changing business environment.
+Swinburne University of Technology's Master of Human Resource Management provides you with the knowledge to effectively lead people in a rapidly changing business environment.

 Delivery